isabella232/partner-center-pr.pt-pt/partner-center/enrolling-in-the-csp-program.md

 - Venezuela
 - Vietname

-Para mais informações, leia [as informações do número de ID do registo](reg-number-id.md)
+Para mais informações, leia [a informação do número de ID do registo](reg-number-id.md)

 ## <a name="next-steps"></a>Passos seguintes